-Our patients with HIV can receive treatment at the Ian Charleson Day Centre (ICDC) at the Royal Free Hospital or in our HIV clinic within the Clare Simpson Clinic at Barnet Hospital.
+Our patients with HIV can receive treatment at the Ian Charleson Day Centre (ICDC) at the Royal Free Hospital.

-If you are diagnosed HIV positive and would like to make an appointment please contact us on 020 7830 2051.
+If you are diagnosed HIV positive and would like to make an appointment please contact us on 020 375 82029 (Option 1).
 Our service is open-access, which means that you do not need to be referred to the clinic by a GP or other healthcare professional.
 We provide a confidential service, which means we will not notify your GP, partner, friends or family without your permission.